dragonmux/crunch/docs/crunch++.md

 ```

 This allows for safe comparison of two blocks of memory, so allowing arbitrary object comparisons.
-When the two memory blocks have different contents, the assertion fails and prints a diagnostic, aborting the test.
+When the two memory blocks have different contents, the assertion fails and prints a diagnostic, aborting the test case.

 ### Negative Equality Assertions